jefferybatt/HOV-Lane-Utilization-WSDOT/README.md

 # HOV-Lane-Utilization-WSDOT

-This table looks at the lane utilization for HOV lanes using data from WSDOT
+This table looks at the lane utilization and lane speed for HOV lanes using data from WSDOT

 https://github.com/wsdot